Keep Warm This Winter With A Gas Furnace!

 As a homeowner, you should have peace of mind knowing that your furnace is running as smoothly and efficiently as possible.
-Having a well maintained system also results in preventing costly furnace repair.
+Having a well-maintained system also results in preventing costly furnace repair.

 How Does A Gas Furnace Work?

 A gas furnace uses combustion gases such as propane or natural gas.
-These gases are ignited by the burners and passed through the heat exchanger.
+These gases are lit by the burners and passed through the heat exchanger.
 The furnace fan blows the air from your home across the heat exchanger to be warmed.
 Then, the warm air is blown into your duct system to be distributed around your home.

 Gas and Furnace Heating System Terms

 - Understanding 80% and 90%-95% Efficiency Units: In an 80% efficient system, gasses are hot enough that they need to vent conventionally into the chimney stack.
 In a 90%-95% efficient system, the gasses are much cooler and vent to the outside via an exhaust vent, much like a clothes dryer.

 - AFUE (Annual Fuel Utilization Efficiency): Your furnace’s AFUE tells you how much energy is converted to heat.
 For example, an AFUE of 90 means that 90% of the fuel is used to warm your home.
 The remaining 10% escapes through the exhaust with combustion gasses.

 - Combustion Air: Combustion air is the air required to properly burn the gas for your heating system to get maximum capacity.

 - Heat Exchanger: This is the part of a furnace that transfers heat to nearby air, the chamber where fossil fuel is burned.
 An improperly sized heater will cause the heat exchanger’s expansion and contraction, leading to premature aging and cracks.